Bikatr7/Seisen/README.md

 Vocab Settings are as follows:

-1. Add Vocab - Adds a custom vocab to the testing deck
+1. Add Entity - Allows you to add an entity to the vocab deck
-2. Add CSEP/Answer to Vocab - Adds a answer (CSEP) to an existing vocab
+2. Edit Entity - Allows you to edit an entity in the vocab deck
-3. Replace Vocab Value - Edits a vocab value
+3. Delete Entity - Allows you to delete an entity from the vocab deck
-4. Replace CSEP/Answer - Edits a CSEP/Answer
+4. Search Entity - Allows you to search for an entity in the vocab deck

-5. Delete Vocab Value - Deletes a vocab value
+Entity is a term to describe all "things" in the deck.

-6. Delete CSEP/Answer - Deletes a CSEP/Answer from a vocab
+A Vocab is an entity, each vocab has a Reading, a TestingMaterial, and an Answer.

-7. Search Vocab - Searches for a vocab, given a term (can be numeric, alphabetic, or japanese)
+All of those are entities, meaning you can add, edit, delete, and search for them.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Storage Settings**<a name="storage-settings"></a>